charleshong3/charleshong3.github.io/blog/autocomp_trainium.md

     <img src="images_autocomp_trainium/Trainium2-blog-feat-img.png"
          alt="Image of Trainium chip."
          class="center"
-         style="min-width:80%;margin-top:30px;">
+         style="min-width:60%;margin-top:30px;">
     <figcaption style="text-align:center">AWS Trainium</figcaption>
 </figure>

 ## About Trainium

 Trainium is a family of state-of-the-art tensor accelerators built and deployed by Amazon Web Services (AWS).
-Trainium's software stack includes several different entry points for users, including PyTorch, JAX, and the Neuron Kernel Interface (NKI).

 We optimize code for Trainium 1 (specifically, a `trn1.2xlarge` instance) as we were unable to easily access later generations of Trainium.
 This instance contains two NeuronCore-v2, each of which contains scalar, vector, and tensor (systolic array) engines, as well as on-chip scratchpad and accumulator memories (called SBUF and PSUM), which communicate with main memory, and supports a wide range of data types.
 You can read more about Trainium's architecture in the AWS [documentation](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/about-neuron/arch/neuron-hardware/trainium.html#trainium-arch){:target="_blank" rel="noopener"}.

-Trainium can be run using high-level frontends like PyTorch.
+Trainium's software stack includes several different entry points for users, including high-level frontends like PyTorch and JAX.
 If you use PyTorch, Trainium's NeuronX compiler, based on the [XLA compiler](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/frameworks/torch/torch-neuronx/api-reference-guide/inference/api-torch-neuronx-trace.html#torch-neuronx-trace-api){:target="_blank" rel="noopener"}, can automatically optimize a PyTorch module by tracing it and taking advantage of fixed shapes and fixed control flows to produce a fused computation graph.
-However, this prevents the user from implementing low-level optimizations
+However, this prevents the user from implementing low-level optimizations.

-In this blog post, we optimize code written in NKI, which enables lower-level control of computation and data movement.
+In this blog post, we optimize code written in the [Neuron Kernel Interface (NKI)](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/nki/index.html){:target="_blank" rel="noopener"}, which enables lower-level control of computation and data movement.
 And while Trainium accelerators are a real-world, high-performance industry backend, they are very low-resource, as Trainium was first deployed in [2022](https://aws.amazon.com/blogs/aws/amazon-ec2-trn1-instances-for-high-performance-model-training-are-now-available/){:target="_blank" rel="noopener"} with NKI only being released in [2024](https://aws.amazon.com/about-aws/whats-new/2024/09/aws-neuron-nki-nxd-training-jax/){:target="_blank" rel="noopener"}.
 This makes Trainium a challenging target for LLM-based code generation and an ideal target for Autocomp.

-For evaluation, Trainium provides the [`nki-samples`](https://github.com/aws-neuron/nki-samples){:target="_blank" rel="noopener"} repository, which contains naive, unoptimized NKI implementations of several tensor operations in the directory [`src/nki_samples/tutorial`](https://github.com/aws-neuron/nki-samples/tree/5cfeabca92a64f642a154ef835cbcede609016a3/src/nki_samples/tutorials){:target="_blank" rel="noopener"}.
-`nki-samples` also provides optimized versions of the naive tutorial implementations in the same directory.
+For evaluation, Trainium provides the [`nki-samples`](https://github.com/aws-neuron/nki-samples){:target="_blank" rel="noopener"} repository, which contains naive, unoptimized NKI implementations of several tensor kernels in the directory [`src/nki_samples/tutorial`](https://github.com/aws-neuron/nki-samples/tree/5cfeabca92a64f642a154ef835cbcede609016a3/src/nki_samples/tutorials){:target="_blank" rel="noopener"}.
+For several of these kernels, `nki-samples` also provides optimized versions of these naive implementations in the same directory.

-In addition, `nki-samples` provides a set of advanced implementations that "showcase cutting-edge optimizations and specialized implementations," in the directory [`contributed/neuron-team-kernels`](https://github.com/aws-neuron/nki-samples/tree/5cfeabca92a64f642a154ef835cbcede609016a3/contributed/neuron-team-kernels){:target="_blank" rel="noopener"}.
+In addition, `nki-samples` provides a set of advanced implementations that "showcase cutting-edge optimizations and specialized implementations" of key kernels in the directory [`contributed/neuron-team-kernels`](https://github.com/aws-neuron/nki-samples/tree/5cfeabca92a64f642a154ef835cbcede609016a3/contributed/neuron-team-kernels){:target="_blank" rel="noopener"}.
 These are optimized implementations written by kernel engineers at AWS.

 Now, let's dive into the results!